What to Ask a Home Builder

 Additionally, with a new home, you don’t have to worry about all the problems that come with older homes – right?

 Not really.
-In reality, there are a lot of things you need to be aware of when buying a new home, some of them issues that are unique to new construction.
+In reality, there are many things you need to be aware of when buying a new home, some of the issues that are unique to new construction.

 First and foremost, it is important to have a real estate agent representing you when buying new construction to help you ensure that you ask all the right questions.

 One of my passions has always been selling new homes.
-As such I have represented numerous builders over the years.
+As such, I have represented numerous professional builders over the years.

-If you are a builder looking for a real estate agent who knows new construction inside and out in the Metrowest Massachusetts area or you are a buyer who needs a Realtor, please reach out.
+If you are a builder looking for a real estate agent who knows new construction inside and out in the Metrowest Massachusetts area or a buyer who needs a Realtor, please reach out.

-20 Questions – What To Ask When Buying A New Home
+21 Questions – What To Ask When Buying A New Home

 The abilities and experience of the builder will have a significant impact on the quality of the final product.
 You are spending a lot of money, so you deserve a well-built home.
-Ask around and talk to several different recent buyers, and maybe even a few other builders or related contractors in the area that will know the work of the builder you are considering.
+Ask around and talk to several different recent buyers, and maybe even a few other builders or related contractors in the area that will know the work of the home builder you are considering.

 An important tip when buying a new home:

 Take a stab at using Google.
 Search both the builder’s name and their company name.
 It would be best if you were looking for any negative reviews or other news that may put into question your decision to build with them.